totaljs/jComponent/readme.md

 // Can be {Function(url)} needs to return updated url
 // Can be {String} can contain base url which is used in this form "url = baseurl + url"

+MAIN.defaults.makeurl;
+// v14.3.1
+// This delegate is executed before a request is created
+// Can be {Function(url)} needs to return updated url

 MAIN.defaults.keypress;
 // {Boolean} enables / disables keypress real-time binding, default `true`.